For many members, the central club

 Anza has water from a well, but most people prefer not to

-drink it, and Black Star Canyon is a "dry" site.
+drink it, and the Orange County Star party is at a "dry" site.

 Hot drinks in a thermos are nice to have as the temperatures